Abdalah98/Apple-Books/README.md

 # Apple-Books
-MVVM With Dependency Injection and using UnitTesting
+MVVM With Dependency Injection and using UnitTesting and  Mocking

 * Use the ITunse API - No authentication needed  https://rss.itunes.apple.com/en-us